 Roasted Eggplant “Meatballs”(No meat!)

 Roasted Eggplant “Meatballs” are easily made with 2 eggplants, grated cheese, fresh basil, cooked quinoa, eggs, and some bread crumbs.
-Then the eggplant mixture is made into 18 meatballs and baked until golden.
+Then the eggplant mixture is rolled into meatballs and baked until golden.
 Incredibly flavorful and moist, these vegetarian eggplant “meatballs” will surprise everyone who tries them.
 Perfect as an appetizer or a side.

 What is an eggplant meatball?